Stuartlab-UCSC/hexmap-view/docs/help/placeNode.rst

 authority to run this compute-intensive task.
 Ask hexmap at ucsc dot edu with justification for authorization.

-**clustering data** : Select a local file to upload that contains the data for your nodes.
+**feature data** : Select a local file to upload that contains the data for your nodes.
 The file needs to be in tab-separated-values format as described in the window.